Polymer Clay Assembly: Build Order and Join Planning

 Trinket dishes and bowls

-Roll one even slab to the thickness the rim and curve span want.
-Drape over a form (a small bowl, a half-sphere, a draping mould) and settle the rim with even thumb pressure all the way around.
+Roll an even slab for the rim and curve span you are testing.
+Drape over a form (a small bowl, a half-sphere, a draping mould) and shape the rim with even thumb pressure all the way around.
 Decorate within the bounds of the rim, not over it.
 Support the curve during bake so the rim does not sag.

 Collar necklaces and curved pieces